 Promote product-led growth

 Your product can drive growth at both ends of the funnel—or helix, as we like to call it.
 Your chosen technology should help you sell more to your existing customers, develop users into advocates, and drive new growth.
-According to Marketing Metrics, you’re 80% more likely to sell to an existing customer than a prospective customer.
 Your chosen solution should not just capture data, but use it in ways to drive upsell, advocacy, or net new customers.
 For example, Gainsight PX impacts growth by measuring product usage that you can then use to target customers with relevant upsell or cross-sell offers directly within your product.

 Align your company around the customer